djh1997/proj324/docs/index.md

 ![pi0toChroma logo](pi0toChroma.svg)

+by David Joseph Hawkins

+A report submitted to the University of Plymouth in partial fulfilment for the degree of BEng(Hons) Electrical and Electronic Engineering.

 # Stage Criteria

 This is the criteria I would like to meet, to feel as though I have created a successful project.